Onetime high-flying lawyer Girardi indicted on client theft

 Associated Press

-LOS ANGELES (AP) — Disgraced former Los Angeles celebrity lawyer Tom Girardi has been indicted by federal grand juries in Los Angeles and Chicago on charges of stealing more than $18 million from clients, federal prosecutors announced Wednesday.
+LOS ANGELES (AP) — Disgraced ex-lawyer Tom Girardi, once celebrated for winning massive settlements, has been indicted by federal grand juries in Los Angeles and Chicago on charges he stole more than $18 million from clients, prosecutors announced Wednesday.

-The charges mark the latest in a string of legal blows for a once-powerful player who rubbed elbows with politicians and celebrities as one of the nation’s most prominent plaintiff’s lawyers, known for winning settlements such as the one portrayed in the movie “Erin Brockovich.”
+The charges are the latest legal blow to a once-powerful player who rubbed elbows with politicians and celebrities.
+As one of the nation’s most prominent plaintiff’s attorneys, Girardi was known for high-profile litigation such as the case that led to a $333 million settlement portrayed in the movie “Erin Brockovich.”

-Girardi held himself up as a champion who won large payouts to compensate people harmed by large corporations, but “was robbing and stealing from those people,” Los Angeles U.S. Attorney Martin Estrada said at a news conference.
+Girardi held himself up as a champion of people harmed by large corporation while he, in fact, was robbing from them, Los Angeles U.S. Attorney Martin Estrada said at a news conference.

 “He claimed to be fighting for those less fortunate,” Estrada said.
 “But our investigation has revealed that behind this public persona, (he was) committing fraud on a massive of scale.”

-The schemes included stealing funds from a couple whose son was paralyzed in a car wreck, a widow whose husband died when a boat unexpectedly sped up to 120 miles per hour (193 kilometers per hour) and flipped, and family members of victims in a 2018 Lion Air crash that killed 189 people, according to the indictments.
+The schemes included swindling a Los Angeles couple whose son was paralyzed in a car wreck, an Arizona widow whose husband died when a boat unexpectedly sped up to 120 miles per hour (193 kilometers per hour) and flipped, and family members of victims in a 2018 Lion Air crash that killed 189 people, according to the indictments.

 U.S. prosecutors in Chicago said Girardi, his attorney son-in-law and their firm’s chief financial officer took funds for five clients who reached settlements with Boeing, the makers of the 737 Max operated by Indonesia’s Lion Air that crashed into the Java Sea on Oct.
 29, 2018 and killed 189 people.